This trip was not a 'get-away-from-it-all' thing. I

 passing through Karur, Kangeyam and Palladam, a stretch

-road is fairly decent especially from Karur to Coimbatore
+the road is fairly decent especially from Karur to

-with very little lorry traffic.
-And it passes through
+Coimbatore with very little lorry traffic.
+And it

-in particular.
-One wonders why anyone would want to
+One wonders why anyone would want to do anything else.

 I